-- Produce buy levitra a detailed development schedule including hardware, software, personnel, documentation, and reviews.
+- Produce a detailed development schedule including hardware, software, personnel, documentation, and reviews.
 Include outsourcing requirements and long lead-time items.

-- Get buy propecia a sign-off of the requirements, resource allocation, and schedule from top management before you contact us.
+- Get buy levitra a sign-off of the requirements, resource allocation, and schedule from top management before you contact us.